Gourieff/comfyui-reactor-node/README.md

 ## Usage

-Just coonect all required nodes and run the query [image here]
+Just connect all required nodes and run the query

 ## Troubleshooting